Logo Image for Writing Support

 How to paraphrase well

-You might paraphrase if you want to
+You might paraphrase if you want to:

 There seems to be some confusion about paraphrasing and many teachers and sites may advise you to change a few words (perhaps by using a thesaurus or dictionary) and to change the structure of the original text.
 You may have to do this but it is a mechanical approach and you risk writing something which is not as clear as the original or, worse, distorting the original sense.
-If English is not your first language you should be very wary of using a thesaurusSee the glossary definition or a synonymSee the glossary definition dictionary.
-Words and phrases very rarely have exact synonyms; different words with similar meanings usually have different collocatesSee the glossary definition and connotationsSee the glossary definition .
+If English is not your first language you should be very wary of using a thesaurus or a synonym dictionary.
+Words and phrases very rarely have exact synonyms; different words with similar meanings usually have different collocates and connotations.

 Rather than adopting this method you should carefully read the text you want to paraphrase and think about the meaning.
 Write something down in your own words which you think captures the essence of what the writer’s text meant.
 Then put it aside.
 Come back to it later and rewrite it if necessary.
 Finally, compare yours with the original and check that you have covered the main points of the the original text and that you haven’t copied any important clauses or long phrases.